flurium/agency/src/content/articles/seo-and-admin-panel-for-erp-company.md

 All this technical stuff we deal with in real world websites make me want to create a set of guides for painful problems.

 So be tuned in if you want to level up as engineer.
-If you're a founder, content creator or company owner then [contact me] and we will see how my team can hel
+If you're a founder, content creator or company owner then [contact me](/#contact) and we will see how my team can help.